MickyDowns/deep-theano-rnn-lstm-car/README.md

 * acquire:

     ** The third network trains the drone to search a pre-defined surface (the 1000x700 pixel board) to locate and "touch" a target pixel.
 Its inputs are the target pixel "coordinates" i.e., a heading adjustment given the drone's current direction and distance.
 So, when it sees (-180, 150), it learns to turn around (until heading = 0), then travel forward 150 pixels.
 It has the same five "turn" model outputs (straight, 2 right, 2 left).
 Finally, it is rewarded for moving efficiently to and then acquiring the pixel.
 It is penalized for moving away from the pixel or crashing into the walls.
 Note: This approach decreases, but does not eliminate crashes.
 This model has no distance sensors and no memory of wall locations.
-However, to the extent it is successful in focusing it's path to the target in a straight, tight line, it avoids crashes.
+However, to the extent it is successful in focusing its path to the target in a straight, tight line, it avoids walls.

 * hunt:

     ** The fourth network selectively employs the three lower level networks to achieve a complex "hunting" objective.
 It searches the target area acquiring target pixels while avoiding obstacles.
-It's inputs are the full array of sonar sensor readings (distance and object color), heading to target and distance to target.
-It's outputs are either the "acquire" or "avoid" networks (recall "avoid" is in turn a composite of "turn" and "speed" networks).
-That is, it selectively accepts on or the other's suggested action based on its appraisal of the inputs and it's objective function.
+Its inputs are the full array of sonar sensor readings (distance and object color), heading to target and distance to target.
+Its outputs are either the "acquire" or "avoid" networks (recall "avoid" is in turn a composite of "turn" and "speed" networks).
+It selectively accepts one or the other's suggested action based on its appraisal of the inputs and its objective function.
 That objective function is a normalized composite of defensive (avoiding obstacles) and offensive (acquiring target pixels) move efficiency.
 Note: This model developed reasonably complex hunting behaviors incuding circling the target pixel to find the best angle of attack and a waiting for obstacles to clear its path before proceeding.

 ### key files

 * learning.py: Trains the neural network based based on predictions/decisions, states and rewards.
 While it contains code to train each of the four networks, they are all trained in similar fashion.
 Some number of random training samples are generated and evaluated against the objective function.
-A "state" (of the game world) is generated for each sample move and it's efficacy is evaluated against the objective function for that network.
+A "state" (of the game world) is generated for each sample move and its efficacy is evaluated against the objective function for that network.
 These states are stacked (up to 100k), sampled and the submitted in microbatches of 100 to the nets for training.
-Gradually, the improve after seeing a variety of states with corresponding rewards. '"
+Gradually, they improve after seeing a variety of states with corresponding rewards.

 * carmunk.py: Controls the game play.
 It receives drone turn and speed commands from learning.py and playing.py.
 It effects those moves in the game and returns a set of training mode-specific (e.g., turn, speed, acquire, hunt) states.
-Those states communicate key information about obstacle distances, crash states, rewards, etc. used in training the models.
+Those states communicate key information about obstacle distances, crashes, rewards, etc. used in training the models.
 Look in this file if you want to know how the drone and obstacles work, how state is maintained and how rewards are calculated.

 * nn.py: Holds the network schema.